HumboldtK/ChatGPT-Browser-Extension/README.md

 Check the Developer mode checkbox in the top right-hand corner

-Click "Load Unpacked" and select your ChatGPT-Chrome-Extension directory.
+Click "Load Unpacked" and select the ChatGPT-Chrome-Extension directory.

 You'll then see "ChatBotGPT" in your extentions.